 How to Be The Woman of His Dreams

-These are the crucial aspects for being the woman of his dreams:
+These are the crucial aspects of being the woman of his dreams:

 - Let him know you’re attracted to him